mever-team/DeepFakeChain/code/README.md

 The code has the following structure:

   **`datasets`**: contains the datasets used for training and evaluation.
 In our paper, we consider *FaceForensics++*  for training and testing, as well as *CelebDF*, *DFDCpreview*, *DFDC*, and *OpenForensics* for cross-domain evaluation.
-The datasets must be downloaded and preprocessed before running the model training and evaluation scripts.
-Specific instructions for each dataset can be found in the respective folder.
+Before training and evaluation, the above datasets must be downloaded and preprocessed, specific instructions for which can be found in each dataset's folder.

 **`inputs`**: contains code for handling different datasets.
-The `sources.py` generates the image paths and labels for each dataset, while the `datasets.py`  encapsulates all data in the ImagePathDataset (a PyTorch Dataset module), which allows handling all datasets uniformly.
+The file `sources.py` generates the image paths and labels for each dataset, while `datasets.py`  encapsulates all data in the ImagePathDataset (a PyTorch Dataset module), which allows handling all datasets uniformly.

  **`experiments`**: contains the definitions of the PyTorch model architectures.
 The `single_model` package defines the base models that are used in the ensembles, for either detection or attribution.
 The `ensemble_avgpool` package defines an ensemble that averages the outputs of its models, which is used in the binary and multiclass ensembles.
 The `ensemble_maxpool` package defines an ensemble that selects the manipulation with the highest score, which is used in the one-vs-real and one-vs-rest ensembles.